JesperLekland/react-native-svg-charts/README.md

 Welcome to react-native-svg-charts!

-### version 4 now available!
+### version 5 is now available!
-BarChart and PieChart have joined the latest API!
-A few of breaking changes are introduced in this version but we've taken great care to make sure migrating is easy.
+A much improved decorator system has been introduced, allowing for greater flexibility and less complexity.
 See [releases](https://github.com/JesperLekland/react-native-svg-charts/releases) for more information.

 ---